GrgoMariani/Layered-HashMap-Cpp/README.md

 ### Info
 A project of mine made some time ago.
 While tinkering about HashMaps I realized I could do a really simple auto-dynamically-allocating one.

-By using the properties of Chinese Remainder Theorem we can achieve really quick read and writes, as well as keeping the memory allocation low as it can be.
+By using the properties of Chinese Remainder Theorem we can achieve extremely quick read and writes, as well as keeping the memory allocation low as it can be.

-Tested on ridiculously big number of objects.
-Could be used to find 1 in 10^9 (1000000000) objects by using 16GB of space - average search depth is 2.26 reads, maximum search depth is 7 reads - so yeah, really really fast.
+Tested on a ridiculously big number of objects.
+Could be used to find 1 in 10^9 (1000000000) objects by using only 16GB of space - average search depth is 2.26 reads, maximum search depth is 7 reads - so yeah, really really fast.
 It can be set to go even faster (avg 1.4 max 5) but requires twice the memory usage.

-More in the included .PDF file attached
+For those that are interested you can read more in the included [PDF file](ShortExplanation.pdf).

 ### Install
-Simply copy the HashMap directory to your project and include it in your file
+~~Copy the HashMap directory to your project and include it in your file~~
 ```
  #include "HashMap/HashMap.h"
 ```
-When compiling don't forget to add -std=c++11
+This was the old way.
+Check the `makefile` and  `example.cpp` .

 ### Usage
 The namespace used is CRT (as in Chinese Remainder Theorem).
 You can check sample usage in example.cpp file.